serber1990/binaryConverter/python/README.md

 # Binary Converter

 Binary Converter is a Python command-line tool for converting decimal numbers to binary and binary numbers to decimal.
-The tool also uses the `colorize-term` library to enhance terminal output with colors.
+The tool also uses the `shellcolorize` library to enhance terminal output with colors.

 ---